 Chinese tourist numbers could also be impacted with yuan devaluation as it would make foreign travel more expensive especially to ASEAN countries, which has been the natural destination for tourism such as Thailand, Indonesia, Philippines and emerging tourist market in CLMV countries.

 The devaluation of yuan also couldn’t come at a worse period given the potential decision from the US Fed’s to increase its interest rate in the future.
-This in-turn will likely further reduce FDI in ASEAN countries with foreign investors being slightly more picky in selecting markets.
+This, in turn, will likely further reduce FDI in ASEAN countries with foreign investors being slightly more picky in selecting markets.

-Taking all the burgeoning external economic problems faced by ASEAN, it is no surprise that analyst has also previously predicted on the likely of currency war.
+Taking all the burgeoning external economic problems faced by ASEAN, it is no surprise that the analyst has also previously predicted on the likely of a currency war.
 Each country will soften up their currencies to push respective exports abroad.
 Nikkei Asian Review on August 12 reported the phrase “currency war” which started to gain traction among Southeast Asian market players after the devaluation.
 However, with the latest move by the Chinese Government to increase yuan’s value to a 0.05% against US dollar, this theory is quashed – at the moment.

-However the deeper lesson is – the devaluation of yuan has definitely raised the panic threshold among major currencies in Southeast Asia in looking for options to mitigate any impact.
+However, the deeper lesson is – the devaluation of yuan has definitely raised the panic threshold among major currencies in Southeast Asia in looking for options to mitigate any impact.

 From a long-term perspective, perhaps there is a need for ASEAN to continue seriously with its single currency/ economic union project.
 This could be one of the possible measures to soften drastic fiscal actions by economic giants such as China and the US to the region.
 Here the reliance of Southeast Asia as a single economy and currency could help not only in mitigating immediate financial impact but also raise the confidence level of foreign investors on the robustness of the system and reduce any panic factor – which has the potential to plunge a single state economy overnight – The Asian Diplomat.